Platorian/cisco/obsidian/CTF/TryHackMe/Walkthrough/Wreath/Notes.md

 - Change `GET` request to `POST`
 - Add `Content-Type` header
-- Add in the command executed with a as the parameter
+- Add in what command to be executed with `a` as the parameter

 ```php
 Content-Type: application/x-www-form-urlencoded